ami-yokoyama1/graphsearch-ai/README.md

     Summarize and then explain what ChatGPT gets right about BFS and what it misses out on.

+    ChatGPT correctly describes the basic steps of BFS, that the search explores some data structures and prioritizes exploring nodes at the same level before moving onto deeper level.
+However, ChatGPT misses the fact that BFS can be used to find the shortest path between two nodes in an unweighted graph, so the search is not applicable to graphs of all conditions.

 2. I asked ChatGPT "Does it make sense to use BFS on a Binary Search Tree?" ... it responded with:

     ```text